Ravichandranayakar/AI-based-rockfall-risk-prediction-and-alert-system-/SIMPLE_DASHBOARD_JURY_GUIDE.md

 - **Caution Areas Count** - Yellow cards with warning symbol
 - **Danger Zones Count** - Red cards with emergency symbol

-**Key Points for Jury:**
-> *"Each card shows exactly how many areas are in each safety category.
-This gives mine supervisors instant knowledge of overall site safety."*

 ### **3. Individual Zone Information**
 **What Each Zone Shows:**